Kocoji/wg-lab-infra/modules/vpc/README.md

-This module do:
+This module does:
-- create the VPC, and subnets.
+- create the VPC and subnets.
-- Update the route table to other side
+- Update the Route table to route to other sites